Last Updated: 6 months ago

 Someone asked you, “What do you need?”
-Puzzled at first, you realize they want to provide accommodations.
-Any hard of hearing or deaf technology products to make things easier for you.
+Puzzled at first, you realized they wanted to provide accommodations, such as hard-of-hearing or deaf technology products, to make things easier for you.
 While you stood there in a state of confusion, this was the first time you found yourself in this situation.

 Finally, you feel seen because someone acknowledges your hearing loss and wants to help you.
 It’s starting to feel like you are at a fancy restaurant.
 But there’s a waiter this time, without you constantly having to do the heavy lifting to serve yourself and belong in these spaces.